gmreburn/AmplitudeExperimentSDK/readme.md

 }
 ```

+It should be noted that passing the flag key is optional.
+If no flag key is passed, all flags will be returned by the SDK.
+This can be useful if you want to cache the state of all flags in your application.

 ## Usage with additional context

 Set context with ExperimentUser when you initialize the SDK, it will be used for every request to retreive variants.
 The ExperimentUser can impact the value of the variant.